kythe/kythe/kythe/web/site/examples.md

 ## Visualizing Cross-References

 As part of Kythe's first release, a sample UI has been made to show Kythe's basic cross-reference capabilities.
+The following command can be run over the serving table created with the `write_tables` binary (see above).

 {% highlight bash %}
-pushd kythe/web/ui
-lein cljsbuild once prod # Build the necessary client-side code popd

 /opt/kythe/tools/http_server \
   --public_resources /opt/kythe/web/ui \
+  --listen localhost:8080 \
-  --listen localhost:8080 --serving_table .kythe_serving
+  --serving_table .kythe_serving
 {% endhighlight %}